 Please note that the Top 10 is provided for information only and the views we express on holdings do not constitute Investment Recommendations and must not be viewed as such.
-The sectors stated are Blue Whale's proprietary classifications which may differ from the Global Industry Classification Standard (GICS) referred to on the Factsheet.
+The sectors stated are Blue Whale's proprietary classifications which may differ from the standard industry classifications referred to on the Factsheet.

 Adobe has more than 50% of the digital content creation software market.
 Whenever you view an image, video, website, magazine, or even an app, there is a good chance it was created using its software.
 We believe Adobe will be a major beneficiary of continued explosive growth in this market, as ever-richer digital content is consumed across devices.
 Meanwhile, Adobe’s pioneering transition to a subscription model is unlocking international growth opportunities and helping to combat software piracy.

 The first internet company whose name turned into a verb, Google has become synonymous with finding answers online.
 Branching out into maps and email, the company now provides services that are so embedded in our lives that we can’t imagine life without it.